 1. Internet Regions: Development of the internet connectivity over the 15 years from 1990 brought high usage of broadband connection.
 Developing countries like India, China drives address exhaustion.

-2. Inefficient Address Use: The Organizations obtained IP addresses in the early 1980s allocated far more addresses than required.
-Because the initial classful network allocation method was inadequate to reflect reasonable usage.
-This had a restriction in IP addressing for devices that are not accessible outside their local network.
+2. Inefficient Address Use: The Organizations that obtained IP addresses in the early 1980s allocated far more addresses than required.
+Because the initial classful network allocation method was inadequate to reflect reasonable usage, this had a restriction in IP addressing for devices that are not accessible outside their local network.
 This inefficiency exists in various scenarios from global address allocation also.
-Subnetting was the reason for inefficiency and it did not allow us to use the addresses in a block.
+Subnetting was the reason for inefficiency, and it did not allow us to use the addresses in a block.

 3. Broadband-On Connections: Telephone modem dial-up was the predominant way for internet access.
-As the modem pool shares a common IP address and the pool gets assigned with IP addresses and it was shared based on the consumer base.
+As the modem pool shares a common IP address and the pool gets assigned with IP addresses, and it was shared based on the consumer base.
 The rapid increase in the dialup networks increased the address consumption rates.
-As the year increased, the broadband connection begun to exceed the 50% penetration of access as the connection stays always active as the gateways rarely turned off.
+As the year increased, the broadband connection has begun to exceed the 50% penetration of access as the connection always stays active as the gateways rarely turned off.

-4. Mobile Devices: When the new tech has emerged in the mobile phone era, the consumption of internet access demands get increased.
+4. Mobile Devices: When the new tech has emerged in the mobile phone era, internet access demands increase.
 The digital communication and cost of embedding substantial computing power in hand-held devices were dropped.
 As it becomes viable and new specs of 4G/5G require IPv6 addressing for fast speed communication.
 These were the major reasons that started the address exhaustion.
 Mainly, Regional exhaustion was also the reason.
 The supply of RIR’s (Regional Internet Registries) exhausted at 1024 addresses.
-That begun to the transition of IPv6 with the demand for change in internet infrastructure.
+That begun the transition of IPv6 with the demand for change in internet infrastructure.

 IPv6 Packets & Its Usage

 IPv6 holds 128 bits in addresses and its design in address space is large enough for future uses.
 The identifier is unique within the subnet to the host connected to the network.
 It is divided into 8 groups of 16 bits each.
-Each group is separated by a colon in a hexadecimal format.
+A colon separates each group in a hexadecimal format.

 Usage of IPv6

-Below are the points explain usages of IPv6:
+Below are the points that explain the usages of IPv6:

 - Comcast and AT&T have 63% & 65% in its network

-- Alexa uses over 30% in access to their websites.
+- Alexa uses over 30% of access to their websites.